MicrosoftDocs/memdocs/memdocs/intune/protect/epm-guidance-for-creating-rules.md

 Endpoint Privilege Management and Windows built-in user account control (UAC) are separate products with separate functionality.

-When moving to standard user and utilizing Endpoint Privilege Management, you might choose to change the default UAC behavior for standard users.
+When moving users to run as standard users and utilizing Endpoint Privilege Management, you might choose to change the default UAC behavior for standard users.
 This change can reduce confusion when an application requires elevation and create a better end user experience.
 Examine [behavior of the elevation prompt for standard users](/windows/security/identity-protection/user-account-control/user-account-control-security-policy-settings#user-account-control-behavior-of-the-elevation-prompt-for-standard-users) for more information.

 > [!NOTE]
 > Endpoint Privilege Management will not interfere with user account control actions (or UAC) being run by an Administrator on the device.
-It is possible to create rules that apply to Administrators on the device, so special considerations should be given to rules that are applied to all users on a device and the impact on users with Administrator.
+It is possible to create rules that apply to Administrators on the device, so special considerations should be given to rules that are applied to all users on a device and the impact on users with Administrator rights.

 ## Next steps